 - Checkout on Instagram, where people pay in-app

-The best part?
-Selling on Instagram is free!
-You can set up an Instagram Shop and take advantage of the above features without paying a dime.
+The best part about learning how to increase sales on Instagram?
+Selling on Instagram to Instagram followers is free!
+You can set up an Instagram Shop and take advantage of the above features without paying a dime for any Instagram post.
 However, if you decide to run Instagram ads, you’ll have to pay to promote your posts or Stories in the app.

 How to sell your products on Instagram

 Selling on Instagram is a smart way to get products in front of potential customers.
 If you play your cards right, you can turn Instagram into a profitable sales channel for your business.
 Here are some ways to sell products on Instagram:

 - Switch your Instagram profile to a business account